-We thus re-estimate our econometric tests using the SciBERT model.
-These results were in a previous version of the paper and are available from the authors.
-We also estimate our results separately using the TF-IDF method and also a simple binary dummy variable for the CPC category to identify a patent's exposure to Alice (see Section 3 in the Online Appendix).
-The SciBERT model came out second-best in our model performance validation tests, and these economic robustness tests indicate that its overall results are quite similar to Longformer.
-For the TF-IDF method, in the calculation of the treatment variable depicted in equation (3), we use a TF-IDF score instead of a Longformer Alice score.
-The binary CPC method sets exposure equal to one if the patent's primary CPC code belongs to one of the top-20 CPCs that have the most frequent Alice rejections.
-We then aggregate each over all of the firm's patents as before to get a total firm exposure.
-We expect and find material improvements using transformer models such as Longformer and SciBERT relative to using less-advanced methods such as TF-IDF or CPC dummies.
+We also estimate our results separately using the TF-IDF method and a simple binary dummy variable model for the CPC category (see Section 3 in the Online Appendix).
+For the TF-IDF method, in the treatment calculation depicted in equation (3), we use a TF-IDF score instead of a Longformer score.
+The binary CPC method sets exposure equal to one if the patent's primary CPC code belongs to one of the top-20 CPCs with the most frequent Alice rejections.
+We then aggregate over patents as before to get a total firm exposure.
+We expect and find material improvements using transformer models such as Longformer and SciBERT relative to less-advanced methods such as TF-IDF or CPC dummies.

 We present in the online appendix a large number of tables using these alternative models that estimate exposures to Alice.
-For example, Tables IA7 and IA8 display tests for the patenting and innovation results that are analogous to Table 9, but use the TF-IDF method and binary CPC category method, respectively.
+For example, Tables IA10 and IA11 display tests for the patenting and innovation results that are analogous to Table 7, but use the TF-IDF method and binary CPC category method, respectively.

-Overall, in across all of our robustness tests, the signs are similar to our main results using the Longformer model.
-Yet the results also show the gains to using the more accurate Longformer model, as we lose some significance for patenting for small firms using TF-IDF and for R&D using the binary dummy variable.
+Overall, across these tests, the signs are similar to our main Longformer model results.

+Yet we also find gains to using the more accurate Longformer model, as we lose some significance for patenting for small firms using TF-IDF and for R&D using the binary dummy variable.
 We also lose significance for several of the competition variables for small firms using either of these two less sophisticated methods.
 Given the higher out-of-sample prediction accuracy shown in Table 3 for the Longformer model versus the other methods, we conclude that the gains associated with using the deep learning neural network Longformer model are both statistically and economically important.

-Our Alice Score treatment variable is estimated using machine learning techniques, and hence is measured with some noise.
+Our Alice Score treatment variable is estimated using machine learning techniques and thus is measured with some noise.
 Although noise generally results in findings being understated, recent work in econometrics (de Chaisemartin and D'Haultfoeuille, 2018) indicates a new technique for estimating a fuzzy difference-in-differences model that is applicable in our setting.
-In Table IA9 and Table IA10, we report the local average treatment effect (LATE) indicated by the authors using the fuzzydid model (see de Chaisemartin et al. (2019) for implementation in Stata).
+In Table IA12 and Table IA13, we report the local average treatment effect (LATE) indicated by the authors using the fuzzydid model (see de Chaisemartin et al. (2019) for implementation in Stata).
 Although power is somewhat reduced in this setting, we find that most of our results are robust in this specification.